opnfv/fuel/docs/installationprocedure/installation.instruction.rst

 #.
 Save Settings.

 #.
-Select the "Other Node Networks group" on the left pane(see figure below).
+Select the "Other" Node Networks group on the left pane(see figure below).

    .. figure:: img/other.png